SaurabhM100890/Atliq-Hardware-Finance-and-Supply-Chain-Analysis-through-SQL./README.md

 5. In APEC Region India ranks 1 in terms of Total Gross Sales.

 Repository contents-:
-SQL Queries: Contains the SQL queries used to extract and analyze data from the AtliQ Hardwares dataset.
+1. SQL Queries: Contains the SQL queries used to extract and analyze data from the AtliQ Hardwares dataset.
+   SQL Queries.pdf
+2. PPT -: Finance & Supply Chain Analytics - SQL PROJECT.pptx